The TAO of Movement

 Zuna focuses on a deep understanding of the theory and its connection with practice, as well as on connecting Qigong with dance, and on teaching Chinese medicine through movement.
 Zuna is the author of the internationally respected projects Dance and Medicine and Dancing Qigong.
 She teaches in professional dance schools, but also leads workshops and retreats for the public.

-The TAO of Movement is her fifth book, forst one in English.
-It will be published in September 2024 by Singing Dragon.
+Zuna is a writer too.
+The book The TAO of Movement is her fifth book, first one in English.

 Some extracts from the book you can find on this blog